• Skip to primary navigation

 • They stay fresh and soft for several days in a sealed container

-• You can add mix-ins like chocolate chips, crushed Biscoff cookies, or chopped nuts
+• You can add mix-ins like white chocolate chunks, crushed Biscoff cookies, or nuts

 • It’s easy to make but never fails to impress!